 JOE

 You go along.
-And suddenly, you’re lost.
+Everything seems fine and suddenly, you’re lost.
 You don’t know where you are.

 GEORGE

-But then you find your way back, right son?
+But you find your way back, right son?

 DEVIL